ghi-electronics/Documentation/software/tinyclr/tutorials/mqtt.md

 >[!NOTE]
 > The MQTT driver in TinyCLR OS supports client mode only.

-The `PublishedReceivedChanged` Event allows you to select the topic that the device recieves the change from.
+The `PublishedReceivedChanged` Event allows you to select the topic that the device receives the change from.

 # Event Handler